-S&ME, Inc. has prepared this Storm Water Management Program Plan (SWMPP) for the Rainbow City, Alabama Urbanized Area Phase II Small Municipal Separate Storm Sewer System in accordance with S&ME Proposal No. 215660E, dated June 14, 2021.
+S&ME, Inc. prepared the 2022 Storm Water Management Program Plan (SWMPP) for the Rainbow City, Alabama Urbanized Area Phase II Small Municipal Separate Storm Sewer System in accordance with S&ME Proposal No. 215660E, dated June 14, 2021.
+The 2025 update to the SWMPP was prepared following the issuance of a Total Maximum Daily Load for the Attalla MS4 and Etowah County MS4, which necessitated an update of the joint Wet-Weather Monitoring Program.